benbalter/benbalter.github.com/_posts/2015-12-07-how-to-derail-any-meeting.md

 If you were purposely trying to derail a meeting, here's what I'd add to that list:

-* In the middle of a particularly insightful discussion, insist that the group table the discussion, take a step back and define with specificity **what you're solving for**, **the scope of the project**, and **the particular meeting's goals**.
-* If the group present more than one goal, insist that you **decide on a single goal** or that you explicitly **prioritize goals** before you can proceed.
-* Whenever possible, present open ended proccess-bassed questions, like *what does success look like?*, *what's our success metric?*, or *how do we measure our success metric?*.
-* As you approach key points in the discussion, insist that the group foregone decision making until stakeholder not originally invited to the meeting have the opportunity to weigh in.
-* If there are other similar efforts within the organization, **insist the effort must be distinguished from similar efforts** before you can proceed
 * **Assume the meeting will start 3-5 minutes late**, and show up accordingly.
 When you do arrive blame technical issues.
-Be sure to revisit issues that were decided in your absence.
+Be sure to bring up issues that were already decided in your absence.
 * If you've called the meeting, **don't take audio-visual needs into account** until after the meeting's scheduled to start.
 Don't include call in information in the meeting invitation.
 Spend the first ten minutes working through the confusion of presentation and teleconferencing needs.
-* **Insist on introductions**, go around the table providing each attendee with the opportunity to describe their role and how it relates to the meeting.
-This is especially true as latecomers enter the meeting, proving additional opportunities to interrupt the discussion.
 * **Don't do any work outside the meeting**.
 The meeting is a forcing function.
 Meetings are when your team does work.
 Even better, restate issues addressed in preparatory materials (which you didn't read)
+* **Insist on introductions**, go around the table providing each attendee with the opportunity to describe their role and how it relates to the meeting.
+This is especially true as latecomers enter the meeting, proving additional opportunities to interrupt the discussion.
+* In the middle of a particularly insightful discussion, insist that the group table the discussion, take a step back and define with specificity **what you're solving for**, **the scope of the project**, and **the particular meeting's goals**.
+* If the group present more than one goal, insist that you **decide on a single goal** or that you explicitly **prioritize goals** before you can proceed.
+* Whenever possible, present open ended proccess-bassed questions, like *what does success look like?*, *what's our success metric?*, or *how do we measure our success metric?*.
+* As you approach key points in the discussion, insist that the group **foregone decision making** until stakeholder not originally invited to the meeting have the opportunity to weigh in.
+* If there are other similar efforts within the organization, **insist the effort must be distinguished from similar efforts** before you can proceed

 ---